nus-cs2113-AY2122S1/tp/docs/team/kairuihu.md

    txt files to storage once the program gets started.

 #### Help
-- *What it does* : Display the help message to help users clarify the format of each command input and also provide the example command input for users to follow.
+- *What it does* : Display the usage instructions of each command.

 ### Team Based Tasks
 - Group discussion on the designs, features and implementations of the project.